MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tips.md

 Q&A does its best to understand and answer the question being asked.
 It tries to understand in several ways.
 For all of these phrasings, you can accept the action in full, in part, or not at all.
 As you type your question, Q&A:

-- autocompletes words and questions.
+- Autocompletes words and questions.
 It uses various strategies, including autocompleting recognized words, stored questions, and previously used questions that returned valid responses.
 If more than one autocomplete option is available, they're presented in a dropdown list.
-- corrects spelling.
+- Corrects spelling.
-- provides a preview of the answer in the form of a visual.
-The visual updates as you type and edit the question (it doesn't wait for you to press Enter).
+- Provides a preview of the answer in the form of a visual.
+The visual updates as you type and edits the question (it doesn't wait for you to press Enter).
-- suggests replacement terms from the underlying dataset(s) when you move the cursor back in the question box.
+- Suggests replacement terms from the underlying dataset(s) when you move the cursor back in the question box.
-- restates the question based on the data in the underlying dataset(s).
+- Restates the question based on the data in the underlying dataset(s).
 Q&A replaces the words you used with synonyms from the underlying dataset(s).
 By reading the restatement, you know whether Q&A understood your question or not.
-- adds a double underline to words it doesn't understand.
+- Adds a double underline to words it doesn't understand.
-- adds a single underline to words it does understand.
+- Adds a single underline to words it does understand.
-- allows you to contact the report or dashboard owner when your term isn't found or your question doesn't get results.
+- Allows you to contact the report or dashboard owner when your term isn't found or your question doesn't get results.

 ## Tell Q&A which visual to use